 Good drainage, sunburn protection, and proper (not excessive) irrigation can all help protect your trees against Armillaria root rot.
 Once infection occurs, the tree should be completely removed and the area should only be planted with crops that are not vulnerable to Alternaria root rot.

 Dark brown spots on your tomatoes?
 It’s probably early blight.

 Early blight was once a disease found only on the east side of the Rocky Mountains.
 Sadly, that is no longer the case.
-The early blight pathogen is now found everywhere host plants have been grown and can result in up to 30% of your potatoes and 79% of your tomato crop ending up in the trash bin.
+The early blight pathogen now occurs everywhere host plants have been grown and can result in up to 30% of your potatoes and 79% of your tomato crop ending up in the trash bin.

 Early blight symptoms

 Small black or brown spots, usually 1/4 to 1/2 inch in diameter, may appear on fruit, leaves, and stems.
 These spots may have a concentric ring pattern or bullseye.
 Fruit spots are dry, sunken areas, most commonly seen near the calyx (flower).
 Spots on leaves feel leathery.
 Symptoms are seen on older leaves first.
 Stem lesions do not have the same circular bullseye pattern.